omni-network/omni/docs/site/docs/protocol/xmessages/xmsg.md

 - For each rollup VM block, validators package all `XMsg`s into a corresponding `XBlock`  using a deterministic 1:1 mapping.
 In `halo`, `XBlock` are typed as:

     ```go
-    // XBlock represents the cross-chain properties of a source chain finalised block.
+    // Block is a deterministic representation of the omni cross-chain properties of a source chain EVM block.
-    type XBlock (
-      uint         SourceChainID  // Source chain ID as per https://chainlist.org
+    type Block struct {
+      BlockHeader
+      Msgs      []Msg     // All cross-chain messages sent/emittted in the block
-      uint         BlockHeight    // Height of the source chain block
+      Receipts  []Receipt // Receipts of all submitted cross-chain messages applied in the block
-      bytes32      BlockHash      // Hash of the source chain block
+      Timestamp time.Time // Timestamp of the source chain block
-      XMsg[]       Msgs           // XMsg events included in the source block.
-      XReceipt[]   Receipts       // XReceipt events included in the source block.
-    )
+    }
     ```

     `XBlock` structure provides the following properties to the Omni Network: